Chris Constantinou: Childhood and early bands

-Constantinou was born at Charing Cross Hospital in London and at the age of three he moved to Plymouth.
+Constantinou was born at Charing Cross Hospital in Charing Cross Road, London and at the age of three, he moved to Plymouth.
 He went to Plymouth College before a brief spell at Plymouth Art College.
 He performed with school and garage bands supporting 1970s artists such as King Crimson, Snafu, and Sassafras.
 His professional career started when he joined Diz Watson, the renowned exponent of New Orleans blues/Professor Longhair-style piano and barrel house blues, as bass player.
-In 1977, he formed the rock band The Drill.
-Acting as co-writer and bassist, they first signed to Ebony Records before moving to RCA Records for a string of singles, several of which were produced by Chas Chandler.
+In 1977, he formed the rock band the Drill.
+Acting as co-writer and bassist, they first signed to Ebony Records before moving to RCA Records for a string of singles, several of which were produced by Chas Chandler (from the band the Animals, who also found and produced Jimi Hendrix and Slade).

 Music career

 1980s: Chris De Niro era

 In 1982 Constantinou joined Adam Ant's live band as bass guitarist and backing vocalist in time for the Friend or Foe album tour and the video for the single Desperate But Not Serious.
 He also took a minor acting role as Toulouse Lautrec in the video for Ant's 1983 single Strip.
-Ant later pared down his eight-piece touring outfit to a four piece which first appeared on TV performances of Ant's UK top 5 single "Puss 'N Boots" in late 1983 before becoming a full time touring/recording unit in mid 1984.
+Ant later pared down his eight-piece touring outfit to a four piece which first appeared on TV performances of Ant's UK top 5 single "Puss 'N Boots" in late 1983 before becoming a full time touring/recording unit in mid-1984.
 Under the pseudonym Chris De Niro, Constantinou became an integral part of the mid-1980s "Ant/Marco/Wiczling/De Niro" line up which recorded the UK Top 20 single "Apollo 9" and parent album Vive Le Rock, both of which were produced by Tony Visconti.
 Constantinou's performances in Ant's band included Top of the Pops, Saturday Night Live, American Bandstand and, on stage, Radio City Music Hall and 1985's Live Aid concert at Wembley Stadium.
 Parting with Ant in 1985, Constantinou spent time with SF Go, a Miles Copeland III-managed band he had formed with Danny Kustow (TRB, Glen Matlock).

 1990s: JackieOnAssid era

 At the beginning of the 1990s, Constantinou formed a band with Bow Wow Wow's Annabella Lwin, fronted by Annabella with Chris as co-writer, bassist and backing vocalist.
 They built a substantial following hit singles like Do What You Do (Sony, 1994), a dancefloor hit thanks to remixes from Farley & Heller and Junior Vasquez.
 The project was produced by Steve Lironi (Fun Lovin' Criminals, Happy Mondays).
 In this period, Chris also had a songwriting partnership with Guy Chambers.

 Chris took centre stage to form post-punk outfit JackieOnAssid in 1996.
 As lead singer, songwriter and bassist, JackieOnAssid toured Europe three times, released two albums (2001's 4Play and 2002's Zip Me Up) and supported Iggy Pop.
 The videos for these singles were directed by award-winning British film maker Paul Hills.
-He later featured the band's Meditation Man single in his 2003 movie The Poet (Dougray Scott/Laura Elena Harring).
+He later featured the band's Meditation Man single in his 2003 film The Poet (Dougray Scott/Laura Elena Harring).